 There are currently outstanding an aggregate of 11,499,984 Public Warrants.
-The Public Warrants, which entitle the holder to purchase one Ordinary Share at an exercise price of \$11.50 per share ("Exercise Price"), became exercisable on September 2, 2022, which is 30 days after the completion of the Business Combination.
+The Public Warrants, which entitle the holder to purchase one Ordinary Share at an exercise price of \$11.50 per share ("Exercise Price"), will become exercisable on September 2, 2022, which is 30 days after the completion of the Business Combination.
 The Public Warrants will expire on August 3, 2027 (i.e., five years after the completion of the Business Combination) or earlier upon redemption or liquidation in accordance with their terms.

 Upon the completion of the Business Combination, there were also 7,000,000 Private Warrants held by the Sponsor (before the distribution from the Sponsor to its members in connection with the Closing).
-The Private Warrants are identical to the Public Warrants in all material respects, except that the Private Warrants, so long as they are held by the Sponsor or its permitted transferees, (i) will not be redeemable by us, (ii) may be exercised by the holders on a cashless basis and (iii) are entitled to registration rights.
+The Private Warrants are identical to the Public Warrants in all material respects, except that the Private Warrants, so long as they are held by the Sponsor or its permitted transferees, (i) will not be redeemable by us, (ii) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holders until September 2, 2022, which is 30 days after the completion of the Business Combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
 Private Warrants that are transferred to persons other than permitted transferees shall upon such transfer cease to be Private Warrants and shall become Public Warrants.